d4n3sh/thedaneshproject/content/posts/2008-03-22-competition-fkn-mayhems-first-competition.md

 1. Head of over to [F'KN MAYHEM][4]

-2. Answer 3 simple questions and write a short 30 sentence with the phrase &#8220;Ã¢â‚¬Å“Milk & Honey, Street Art, Mayhem!Ã¢â‚¬? in it.
+2. Answer 3 simple questions and write a short 30 sentence with the phrase "Ã¢â‚¬Å“Milk & Honey, Street Art, Mayhem!Ã¢â‚¬? in it.

 3. Submit your entries to competition@alanbernard.com before the 1st of April and hope to win.